zizou-crypto/NorthAxis-Bank---Fraud-intelligence-Investigation/README.md

 ### 3. Customer risk profiling
 Built behavioral baselines per customer and surfaced daviations from thheir own transactions history

+- Top-tier customers like Faith Smith and Comfort Khalid are transacting in 19 to 20 different countries within a single quarter.
+In AML (Anti-Money Laundering) terms, such high "Jurisdictional Velocity" is a primary red flag for layered money movement.
+- Massive Capital Concentration: The top 10 customers identified are each responsible for $1.4M to $2.2M in transactions over just three months.

 ### 4. Executive risk report
 Board ready summary of estimated exposure, top accounts recommended for freezing, channels to restrict and merchants to blacklist.

 ### Key findings summary

+## Recommendations
+- Increase the "Risk Weight" for all off-hour mobile transactions originating from high-risk regions identified in the geographic clustering.
+- Real-Time Alerts: Automated SMS "Did you perform this transaction?" messages should be triggered for any 1 AM - 4 AM activity exceeding $1,000.
+- Optimize Mobile UX: Given the high volume, any small friction in the Mobile Banking app has a massive impact on the majority of the user base.